E. J. Pratt

-Edwin John Dove Pratt CMG FRSC (February 4, 1882 – April 26, 1964), who published as E. J. Pratt, was "the leading Canadian poet of his time."
-He was a Canadian poet from Newfoundland who lived most of his life in Toronto, Ontario.
+Edwin John Dove Pratt CMG FRSC (February 4, 1882 – April 26, 1964), who published as E. J. Pratt, was a Canadian poet.
+Originally from Newfoundland, Pratt lived most of his life in Toronto, Ontario.
 A three-time winner of the country's Governor General's Award for poetry, he has been called "the foremost Canadian poet of the first half of the century."